erickmiller/seqplay/README.md

 Play any image sequence filetype ffplay supports.
 I.e. jpg png (check your build of ffplay)
 Supports relative paths.
 Pass in a directory path if it only contains an image sequence.
-Or just run seqplay with no args in the current directory if there only an image sequence there.
+Or just run seqplay with no args in the current directory if is only a single sequence of images there.
 If there are multiple files and image sequences in directory you can use wildcards as shown below.
 ####Usage Example (in current dir):
 	seqplay